ckan/ckanext-qa/README.rst

 Configuration
 -------------

-The QA extension now depends on the CKAN Archiver extension and CKAN 1.5 (with Celery).

-You must also make sure that the following is set in your CKAN config:
+You must make sure that the following is set in your CKAN config:

 ::

     ckan.site_url = <URL to your CKAN instance>
+    qa.service_url = <URL to QA web service>

 **Optional:**